CrayLabs/SmartSim/doc/clients.rst

 Clients
 *******

+.. list-table:: Supported Languages
+   :widths: 25 25
+   :header-rows: 1
+   :align: center

+   * - Language
+     - Version/Standard
+   * - Python
+     - 3.7+
+   * - C++
+     - C++11
+   * - C
+     - C99
+   * - Fortran
+     - Fortran 2003 +

 Simulation and data analytics codes communicate with the database using SmartSim clients written in the native language of the codebase.
 These clients perform two essential tasks (both of which are opaque to the application):

- 1. serialization/deserialization of data
+ 1. Serialization/deserialization of data
- 2. communication with the database
+ 2. Communication with the database

 The API for these clients are designed so that implementation within simulation and analysis codes requires minimal instrumentation.